Robert Cormier

-Robert Edmund Cormier (January 17, 1925 – November 2, 2000) was an American author and journalist, known for his deeply pessimistic novels, many of which were written for young adults.
+Robert Edmund Cormier (January 17, 1925 – November 2, 2000) was an American writer and journalist, known for his deeply pessimistic novels, many of which were written for young adults.
 Recurring themes include abuse, mental illness, violence, revenge, betrayal, and conspiracy.
 In most of his novels, the protagonists do not win.

 Cormier's more popular works include I Am the Cheese, After the First Death, We All Fall Down, and The Chocolate War, all of which have won awards.
 The Chocolate War has been challenged in multiple libraries.

 Early life and education

 Robert Cormier was born in 1925 in Leominster, Massachusetts in the French-Canadian section of the town called French Hill.
 He was the second of eight children.
 His family moved frequently to afford rent, but never left his hometown.
 Even when he was much older and owned a summer home, it was only 19 mi away from Leominster.
 In a few of his books, Cormier's hometown of Leominster became the fictional town of Monument, and its village of French Hill became Frenchtown.
 The nearby city of Fitchburg, Massachusetts became Wickburg.

 Cormier attended St. Cecilia's Parochial School, a private Catholic school.
 He began writing when he was in the first grade and was praised at school for his poetry.
 He first realized his aspiration to become a writer in 7th grade, when he was encouraged by a nun to write a poem.
 He attended Leominster High School, graduating as the president of his class.

 As a freshman at Fitchburg State College, Cormier had his first short story published when a college professor, Florence Conlon, without his knowledge, sent one of his stories to a national Catholic magazine The Sign for $75.